 - (a) Applications which are incomplete will be returned to the applicant for completion, or retained pending submission of supporting documents.
-The burden of proof rests with the applicant and, therefore, so does the responsibility for any such delays beyond the time frames and deadlines established by codes. - (b) The applicants whose applications are complete and verified as meeting the experience requirements, will have their names forwarded to the Professional Foresters Examining Committee with recommendation of authorization to take the examination. - (c) If an applicant's qualifications are unclear or in doubt, the application is reviewed by the Professional Foresters Examining Committee and appropriate action may be taken.
-The Committee may request clarifying information and/or delegate to the Executive Officer the option of authorizing the applicant to take the exam immediately prior to the examination offering.
+The burden of proof rests with the applicant and, therefore, so does the responsibility for any such delays beyond the time frames and deadlines established by codes.
+In order to avoid unnecessary delays in application processing, applicants are strongly encouraged to use appropriate care to ensure the application is complete prior to initial submission.
+In some cases, delays arising from deficient applications may preclude the Board from being able to accept the application for filing within the prescribed deadlines. - (b) The applicants whose applications are complete and verified as meeting the experience requirements, will have their names forwarded to the Professional Foresters Examining Committee with recommendation of authorization to take the examination. - (c) If an applicant's qualifications are unclear or in doubt, the application is reviewed by the Professional Foresters Examining Committee and appropriate action may be taken.
+The Committee may request clarifying information and/or delegate to the Executive Officer the option of authorizing the applicant to take the examinmediately prior to the examination offering.
 Such authorization may only be granted if the applicant agrees to waive the thirty (30) day examination authorization notice, and provides the requested clarifying information.